andrewrlee/vendor-specific-media-type-validation/README.md

 ]
 ```

-But is processed with an incorrect media type of 'application/vnd.optimisticpanda.acme.product-v1+json'
+But has been passed with an incorrect media type of `application/vnd.optimisticpanda.acme.product-v1+json`
 It is verified under the following schema:

 ```json